-When we visited St. Kitts on our southern Caribbean cruise, we were in want of a relaxing day with a few water activities.
+When we visited St. Kitts on our southern Caribbean cruise, we needed a relaxing day with a few water activities.
 We asked the taxi drivers directly at the exit of the cruise port and were very pleased with where they brought us.
-Here is how we spent our one day in St. Kitts cruise port.
+Read on for things to do in St. Kitts with your day in port.

 For just about 8 dollars, we were packed into a van for the twenty-minute drive to Cockleshell Beach.
 Until the very end, the road is paved and the view scenic.
 The driver was happy to pull off at Thomas Hill.